Anderson School District Five starts back with many good surprises

-ANDERSON, SC (WSPA)—Anderson School District Five’s first day back was filled with many surprises, but in a good way.
+ANDERSON, SC (WSPA) — Anderson School District Five’s first day back in the classroom was filled with many surprises – but in a good way.

 “Can you say good morning?
 And they have something fabulous for you,” said Robin Gay, Principal at Nevitt Forest Elementary School.